microsoft-partner-solutions-ai/best-practices/structured_output_extraction.md

-# Best Practices for Structured Data Extraction from Legal Documents Using Azure OpenAI
+# Best Practices for Structured Extraction from Documents Using Azure OpenAI

 ## Overview